CompTIA Security+ Exam Notes

 Flooding:

-When a switch doesn't know the correct port for a destination MAC address, it sends the frame to all ports, even if it's a unicast frame.
+When a switch doesn't know the correct port for a destination MAC address, it sends the frame to all ports, even a unicast frame.

 STP and topology changes:

-Frequent changes in network topology, especially with Rapid Spanning Tree Protocol (RSTP), can cause the switch to frequently update its MAC address cache, leading to more flooding.
+Frequent changes in network topology, especially with Rapid Spanning Tree Protocol (RSTP), can cause the switch to update its MAC address cache frequently, leading to more flooding.

 How to minimize flooding on access ports: